Skip to main content

 Controls:

-- ▶ start: Begin tracking, fills Start Date with current time and End Date with start time + default duration (configured in settings).
+• ▶ start: Begin tracking, fills Start Date with current time and End Date with start time + 5 minutes.
+The end time is continuously updated while tracking.
 Starts both the total timer and session timer.

-- ▶ start new: (After stopping) Start a completely new tracking session with a fresh start time and auto-filled end time.
+• ▶ start new: (After stopping) Start a completely new tracking session with a fresh start time and end time set to start + 5 minutes.

 Start vs Continue

-▶ start: Creates a new start time (now) and end time (now + default duration) and begins tracking.
+▶ start: Creates a new start time (now) and end time (now + 5 minutes) and begins tracking.
+The end time is automatically updated every 5 minutes while tracking.
 Use this when:

 ▶ continue: Uses the existing start time from the event and continues from there.
 If the end date is in the past, it is automatically updated to the current time.
 Use this when: